-If the bid consideration consists of transferable securities, additional and extensive disclosure pertaining to the issuer of the transferable securities is required (e.g. an MD&A section in the offer memorandum).
+If the bid consideration consists of transferable securities, additional and extensive disclosure pertaining to the issuer of the transferable securities is required (e.g. a management discussion and analysis (MD&A) section in the offer memorandum).
 To this end, the bidder must make available either a prospectus (which has been approved by the AFM or, as the case may be, the competent regulatory authority of another EEA Member State), or an equivalent document (which does not need to be separately approved, and which could be the offer memorandum itself).
-Generally, the bidder must disclose, in either document, all information necessary for an investor to make an informed assessment of the transferable securities (including the rights attached thereto) and of the issuer (including its financial position), as well as of the bidder (if different from the issuer).
+Generally, the bidder must disclose, in either document, all the information necessary for an investor to make an informed assessment of the transferable securities (including the rights attached thereto) and of the issuer (including its financial position), as well as of the bidder (if different from the issuer).